metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting.md

 So far queue splitting is available for [Amazon SQS](https://aws.amazon.com/sqs/).
 Pretty soon we'll support Kafka as well.

-## SQS-enabled mirrord operator installation
+## Enabling Queue Splitting in your Cluster

 In order to use the queue splitting feature, some extra values need be provided during the installation of the mirrord Operator.